Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Geological Setting and Sedimentary Basins in Poland

 \subsection{Tectonic setting}

-The sedimentary subsurface of Poland consists of a Precambrian crystalline basement overlain by an intricate assemblage of Phanerozoic sequences, which include clastics, carbonates, and evaporites.
-The present-day subsurface configuration of Poland is determined by three major tectonic domains: the East European Craton, the Teisseyre-Tornquist Zone, and the Carpathian orogen (Fig.~\ref{fig:F6_tectonic2}).
-Influenced by the convergence of these tectonic domains, Poland's geological landscape presents both challenges and opportunities for CO\textsubscript{2} sequestration.
-The stratified nature and the varying subsurface characteristics across these regions mandate comprehensive geological assessments to unlock their full potential for carbon storage, thus playing a crucial role in broader carbon management strategies essential for mitigating the impacts of climate change \cite{oszczypko2006carpathian}.
+Poland's subsurface is shaped by three major tectonic domains: the East European Craton, the Teisseyre-Tornquist Zone, and the Carpathian orogen (Fig.~\ref{fig:F6_tectonic2}).
+The convergence of these domains creates a complex geological landscape, presenting both opportunities and challenges for carbon sequestration.
+The diverse subsurface characteristics across these regions require thorough geological assessments to realize their carbon storage potential, a critical component of strategies to mitigate climate change \cite{oszczypko2006carpathian}.